Patr1ick/dhbw-traffic-control/server/README.md

 # Server

+The server manages the requests from the client.
+It consists of the backend and the database YugabyteDB.

 ## Production

 To use the server for production the [docker-compose.yaml](https://github.com/Patr1ick/dhbw-traffic-control/blob/main/server/docker-compose.yaml) can be used.

 ### Prerequisites

-Note that the IP addresses for YugabyteDB need to be changed for the database to work!
-You have to change the following things **for each node individually**:
+In the `docker-compose.yaml` the IP-addresses for the nodes are `192.168.178.47`, `192.168.178.48`, `192.168.178.49`.
+If you want to use them aswell you still need to adjust the `docker-compose.yaml` **for each node individually**.
+If you want to use other IP-adresses you need to change every field which is listed below.

 | File and Line                                                                                                                  | Description                                                                                                                                                                                                         |
 | ------------------------------------------------------------------------------------------------------------------------------ | ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |